TheWROsBros/WRO-Future-Engineers-2026/README.md

 ## Members
 While all team members were equally involved in the creation and programming of our robot called Mishek, we were not all for the same things, but we changed roles over time.
 Members of our team include Noah Markulin, Jakov Gršeta and Marko Mihalić
 ## Vehicle
-First we used 3D printed robots, which showed that it did not work, later we mmade a new one.
-Our robot Mishko was built mainly by Jakov Gršeta and made out of LEGO bricks.
-It is capable of moving forward and turning.
-Also, hard but possible there is a chance it can do parallel parking and avoid obstacles by recongnizing color.
+Initially, we experimented with a 3D-printed chassis.
+However, it proved to be unreliable and difficult to maintain.
+Therefore, we redesigned the vehicle using LEGO components.
+The final vehicle, called Mishek, was mainly assembled by Jakov Gršeta and is capable of autonomous navigation, obstacle avoidance, and parking maneuvers.
 ## Competition
 1. Open challange
    OBJECTIVE: The vehicle must successfully finish 3 laps on the track.